muribarros/Augmented_Classify_TS/README.md

 ## License

-This repository is licensed under the MIT License.
+This project is licensed under the MIT License — you’re free to use, modify, and distribute with attribution.

 ## Citation